 [Section 83F inserted by No. 20 of 2002 s.
 157.]

-84. Appeal to Full Bench from industrial magistrate’s court
+84. Appeal from industrial magistrate’s court to Full Bench

 (1) In this section decision includes a penalty, order, order of dismissal, and any other determination of an industrial magistrate’s court, but does not include a decision made by such a court in the exercise of the jurisdiction conferred on it by section 96J.